-- The applicant's record of research and other accomplishments as they relate to the proposed work; - The strength of the proposed activity with respect to intellectual merit and broader impact; - The quality and suitability of the mentoring plan for the CIFellow's future work; and - The contribution to the CIFellows Project's objectives of enhancing cross-flow between institutions and diversity of represented sub-disciplines
+- The applicant's record of research and other accomplishments as they relate to the proposed work; - The strength of the proposed activity with respect to intellectual merit and broader impact; - The quality and suitability of the mentoring plan for the CIFellow's future work; and

+• The contribution to the CIFellows Project's objectives of enhancing cross-flow between institutions and diversity of represented sub-disciplines

-Since it is anticipated that at most two CIFellows will be selected from any institution and at most two CIFellows will be hosted by any organization, applicants are encouraged to identify up to three possible mentors at different organizations.
+Since it is anticipated that at most two CIFellows will be selected from any institution and at most two CIFellows will be hosted by any organization, applicants are encouraged to identify up to three possible mentors at different organizations -- and list them in the preferred order (if any) on the application form.
 If the application is successful, the award will be for work with a specific mentor.
 Applications from women and underrepresented minorities are strongly encouraged.